Aratramba/design-manual/README.md

 This is the description of section number 2.

 ### Contents
-- mixin
+- Component #2
-- inclusion tag
+- Other Component

 ---